-Getting rid of poor sleep can be a challenge for some of us, to say the least, but if If you do not suffer from severe sleep problems, there are three simple things you can try to improve your sleep.
-We know it can feel difficult to break old patterns and establish new habits, but trust us when we say that it can actually make a big difference.
+Dealing with poor sleep quality can be a challenge for some of us (to say the least) but if you don't suffer from severe sleep problems, there are three simple things you can try to improve your sleep.
+We know it can be hard to break old patterns and establish a new habit, but trust us when we say that it can actually make a big difference.

-Try to exercise regularly.
+Try to exercise regularly

 Try not to drink alcohol, coffee or black tea late at night.
-Caffeine has a really long shelf life in the body and therefore it can be a good idea to drink your last cup at three o'clock in the afternoon.
+Caffeine has a really long lasting effect on the body, which is why it can be a good idea to drink your last cup around three in the afternoon.